elunna/nerfhack-changelog/README.md

     * see invisible
     * astral vision

-The weight of crystal balls was also reduced to 100, making this a more appealing item to wield instead of a weapon.

 **Changes to the cartomancer quest:**
 * Created a unique duelist monster to take the place of students in the cartomancer quest.
 * The cartomancer quest levels have received some updates and detailing.